 For example, there are more than a trillion images in JD’s product databases for customers, with 100 million being added daily.
 And this enormous amount of data needs to be instantly accessible to enable a smooth online customer experience.

 In 2014, JD moved its applications to containers running on bare metal machines using OpenStack and Docker to “speed up the delivery of our computing resources and make the operations much simpler,” says Haifeng Liu, JD.com’s Chief Architect.
-But by the end of 2015, with hundreds of thousands of nodes in multiple data centers, “we encountered a lot of problems because our platform was not strong enough, and we suffered from bottlenecks and scalability issues,” Liu adds.
+But by the end of 2015, with tens of thousands of nodes in multiple data centers, “we encountered a lot of problems because our platform was not strong enough, and we suffered from bottlenecks and scalability issues,” Liu adds.
 “We needed infrastructure for the next five years of development, now.”

 After considering a number of orchestration technologies, JD.com decided to adopt Kubernetes to accommodate its ever-growing clusters.
 “The main reason is because Kubernetes can give us more efficient, scalable and much simpler application deployments, plus we can leverage it to do flexible platform scheduling,” says Liu.

 The fact that Kubernetes is based on Google’s Borg also gave the company confidence.
 The team liked that Kubernetes has a clear and simple architecture, and that it’s developed mostly in Go, which is a popular language within JD.
 Though he felt that at the time Kubernetes “was not mature enough,” Liu says, “we adopted it anyway.”